JonathanDussot/valladolid-snooker-club/README.md

 I would like to acknowledge the following people who have been a huge help for my very first milestone project:

-- [Lauren-Nicole](https://github.com/CluelessBiker) - My Code Institute Mentor for her vast amount of knowledge, relaxing demeanor and patience!
+- [Lauren-Nicole](https://github.com/CluelessBiker) - My Code Institute Mentor for her vast amount of knowledge, relaxing demeanour and patience!

 - [Kera Cudmore](https://github.com/kera-cudmore) - for her constant support through the slack community.